TrismegistusDevelopment/unity-package-manager-ci/README.md

 ## Different info
 * If your commit doesn't require CI (like readme editing) you can add `[skip ci]` into your commit message and Travis won't build it
-* Unity is not consistent while handling Editor folders in packages during build, so it's mandatory to wrap all editor scripts in
+* Unity is not consistent while handling Editor folders in packages during build, so it's mandatory to wrap all editor scripts in `#IF UNITY_EDITOR ... #ENDIF` or make [new asmdef file](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) in every Editor folder with only `Editor` checked in platforms